debauchee/barrier-wiki/Immune-Keys.md

 # Example Configuration

-    # this is a comment line. describe the reason for the follow immune key here.
+    # this is a comment line. describe the reason for the following immune key here

     # prevent Escape key from being forwarded to clients
     0x1B